NikiNatov/Minecraft_DX11/README.md

 # Minecraft_DX11
 Minecraft clone for the FMI Game Programming course

+Link for Engine code: https://github.com/NikiNatov/Meteor_Engine_DX11

-Disclaimer: The game is made for windows only!
+Disclaimer: The game is made for Windows only!